From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Quantitative Estimates for Non-Local Operators

-Given the assumed smallness of $h$ we can bound the right hand side by a constant times $TV_h(\one_A)$.
+Given the assumed smallness of $h$ and $a$ we can bound the right hand side by a constant times $TV_h(\one_A)$.

 Now that we have proved the desired inequality for functions of the form $f=\one_A$ it is straightforward to extend it to general $f\in \Lp{1}(\M)$ by means of the coarea formula for the non-local total variation.
-Indeed, for every $f\in\Lp{1}(\M)$ it is straightforward to see, using a layer cake theorem, that for every $h$
+Indeed, using a layer cake representation, one can show that for every $f\in\Lp{1}(\M)$ and for every $h$ one has: